eGain/egain-android-messaging/eG-sample-messaging/readme.md

 ```

 ### Listpicker
-When the bot or agent responds with a message of type listpicker, the following response will be received:
+When the bot or agent responds with a message of type listpicker, the following response is received.
 ```java
 {
     "eGainMessage":"{